The majority of online stores fold because they’re unable to drive traffic.

 And in this article on Hubspot, Noah Kagan talks about his experience with Mint.com and how he started building his pre-launch list 9 months before launch.

-In the 9 month period leading up to Mint.com’s launch, Noah built a contact database with the top 25 most influential finance bloggers.
+In the nine month period leading up to the launch of Mint.com, Noah built a contact database with the top 25 most influential finance bloggers.

-Having this allowed him to continually build relationships with these influential bloggers while he also grinded away at more day-to-day marketing tasks such as:
+Having this allowed him to continually build relationships with them while he also worked on day-to-day marketing tasks, such as:

 - Sponsoring smaller blogs with passionate readers